annabarclay02/MCA-2023/week10.md

 ![Similarity Matrix](data/week10/similarity_matrix.png)

 ## Task 2: Transcription
 For the second half of this week's task, I converted my WAV file of *mirrorball* into a MIDI file in order to compare it with the original score.
 I opened the MIDI file in MuseScore to see the transcription displayed as a score.
-Below are the results:
+Below are the results of the first two pages of each score:
 ### WAV File Transcription
 ![WAV File Score](data/week10/mirrorball_wav_score.png)
 ### MIDI File Recreation
 ![MIDI File Score](data/week10/mirrorball_midi_score.png)
+### Analysis
+The first detail that I noticed when comparing the WAV score with the MIDI score was the number of staves.
+In the original piece, there is a treble clef stave for the vocals, and two staves for the piano (treble and bass).
+In the MIDI transcription there is only two staves, instead of the original three.
+When played in MuseScore, the MIDI file sounds almost identical to the original WAV file, however the sheet music is very confusing and almost illegible.
+This is due to the vocal stave being converted added to the piano staves and combined with the original piano score.
+Another difference I noticed is that the original trancription is in D major, compared to the MIDI score which is in D♭ major.